hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 ## Error Responses

 A detailed description of the error responses for this API can be found in the [NOP Waiver Checker API v1.0 reference guide](/api-documentation/docs/api/service/uknw-auth-checker-api/1.0).

+**Note:** The NOP Waiver API is restricted to CSPs and the above link will not be accessible to other users.

 ## API Rate Limiting